jammehabdou64/new-jcc-express-mvc-app/README.md

       setEmail: this.setEmail
       id:'integer' // return the id as an integer  1;
       price:'string' //  return the price as an string "20000"
-      draft:'array' // Will parse to stringyfy the data };
+      draft:'array' // Will parse or stringyfy the data };

      // Attribute getter - retrieves email in lowercase